IEEE Robotics and Automation Society

 The Dextre robot on the International Space Station

-For Orbital Robotics the space environment (micro-gravity, radiation, contamination sensitivity, thermal extremes, etc.) poses unique challenges to robot and robot algorithms.
+For Microgravity Robotics the space environment (radiation, contamination sensitivity, thermal extremes, etc.) poses unique challenges to robot and robot algorithms.
 Despite this, it is expected that the robotics discipline will find increasing importance in coming years, particularly as the opportunities for human-robot and robot-robot cooperation arise in space exploration.
 Priority areas for this technical committee include:

 Below is a list of historical and upcoming missions that define the state of the practice in orbital robotics:

-• NASA GSFC Robotic Refueling Mission (2013) – manipulation experiments on ISS
+NASA GSFC Robotic Refueling Mission (2013) – ISS manipulation experiments.

 Additionally, it is valuable to mention these important research systems for orbital robotics: